vakilkunal/MH-Tools/README.md

 ### :bookmark: Bookmarklets

 Bookmarklets are pieces of JavaScript code that are saved as a bookmark in the user's browser, enabling them to interact with webpages on the fly.
-We provide 6 different bookmarklets (CRE, Setup, Map, Analyzer, Crown, and the all-in-one Loader), each located underneath the title of its corresponding tool's page.
+We provide 7 different bookmarklets (CRE, Setup, Map, Analyzer, Crown, Crafting and the all-in-one Loader), each located underneath the title of its corresponding tool's page.

 Using the Auto-Loader is recommended, as it automatically grabs the latest version of each bookmarklet without having to manually update.